wildfly/wildfly-archetypes/wildfly-jakartaee-webapp-archetype/src/main/resources/archetype-resources/README.txt

 ==========================

 JSF:
-The web application is prepared for JSF by bundling an empty "faces-config.xml" in "src\main\webapp\WEB-INF".
+The web application is prepared for JSF 2.3 by bundling an empty "faces-config.xml" in "src\main\webapp\WEB-INF".
-In case you don't want to use JSF, simply delete this file.
+In case you don't want to use JSF, simply delete this file and "src\main\webapp\beans.xml" and "src\main\java\Jsf23Activator.java"
 ==========================

 Testing: